Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 enemy
 Cost: 6 MP
 Damage: x1 (Physical)
-Special: If this Spell hits, the target is also affected by [Purge](#purge) at no additional cost.
+Effect: If this Spell hits, the target is also affected by [Purge](#purge) at no additional cost.
 Description: You disrupt a foe with a quick spell.
 This can be a disenchantment spell, a bullet adjusted to disrupt a foe's systems, a painful curse, or similar measures.

 #### Purging Strike